chenbingao/nvim/README.md

 # nvim config

+**NeoVim v10+**

 ## Must be configured

-First of all, create a Lua file named "config.lua" in the current directory, it contains the following content:
+First of all, create a Lua file named "config.lua" in the `lua` directory, it contains the following content:
 ```lua
 return {
   colorscheme = "everforest",